-Once approved, information about how to obtain or view a copy of this plan will be provided to every employee of the College.
-Our intention is that every employee is aware of Mesabi Range College's commitments to affirmative action and equal employment opportunity.
-The plan will also be posted on the Northeast Higher Education District Human Resources website.
+Once approved, information about how to obtain or view a copy of this plan will be provided to every employee of the college.
+Our intention is that every employee to is aware of Pine Technical and Community College's commitments to affirmative action and equal employment opportunity.
+The plan will also be posted on the College's website and maintained in the Human Resources/Affirmative Action Office.